zongyf02/mlax/README.md

 ## Installation<a id="installation"></a>
 [mlax] is written in pure Python.
 You can install [mlax] using `pip`.

 ```pip install mlax-nn```

 You can also install from source.
 First clone the repository:

 ```git clone https://github.com/zongyf02/mlax.git```

 Move into the cloned repository, then build a Python wheel.

 ```python3 setup.py bdist_wheel```

 Finally, install the wheel locally.

 ```pip install -e mlax-nn```

 ## Quickstart<a id="quickstart"></a>
 First, I recommend going through [JAX's quickstart guide](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html).
-Then take a look at some [examples] (https://github.com/zongyf02/mlax/tree/main/examples).
+Then take a look at some [examples](https://github.com/zongyf02/mlax/tree/main/examples).
 Read the API reference here (coming soon.)

 ## Bugs and Feature Requests